Reduced basis approximation of parametric eigenvalue problems in presence of clusters and intersections: Numerical results for eigenvalue problems depending on one parameter

 \subsubsection{Results of the EVP considering only $u_3$ in the snapshot matrix}

 Let us consider the snapshot matrix consisting only third eigenvector at the sample points and compute the eigenvalues using reduced order method.
 Considering the criterion \eqref{criterion} with tolerance $10^{-8}$, the ROM dimension turns out to be 17 and 18 respectively.
 In this case, the first eigenvalue of ROM is not matching with the third eigenvalue of FEM, see Table~\ref{TABLE:4}.
 However, when we increase the number of POD basis functions, we notice that the first eigenvalue of the ROM matches with the second eigenvalue of the FEM, whereas the second eigenvalue of the ROM matches with the third eigenvalue of the FEM, see Figure~\ref{FIGURE:11}.
 When we consider only the third eigenvector $u_{3}$ in the snapshot matrix, we were expecting that the first eigenvalue of the ROM would match with the third eigenvalue of the FEM, but this is not the case.
 The reason behind this is the fact that the $L^2$ inner product $(u_2(\mu_i),u_3(\mu_j))$ is not zero for $i\neq j$, so the snapshots contain some component of the second eigenvector.
 Note that the inner product is zero for $i=j$.
+In Figure~\ref{FIGURE:10a}, we report the $L^2$ inner product of $(u_1(\mu_i),u_2(\mu_j))$ and $(u_2(\mu_i),u_3(\mu_j))$ as a function of $\mu_i$, respectively.
+The figure supports our claim that $u_1(\mu_i)$ and $u_2(\mu_j)$ are almost orthogonal, while $u_2(\mu_i)$ and $u_3(\mu_j)$ are not.
 In Figure~\ref{FIGURE:10} we have presented the plot of first eigenvalue of the ROM at different number of POD basis functions.
 It can be easily seen from Figure~\ref{FIGURE:10} that the first eigenvalue of the ROM is not matching with the third eigenvalue of the FEM.
 It turns out that the third eigenvector obtained by the ROM is not the same using different number of POD basis functions, see Figure~\ref{FIGURE:12}.

 In Figure~\ref{FIGURE:13} we have shown the FEM and ROM eigenvalues for different number of POD basis functions for the parameter space $\mathcal{M}=(-0.6,0.6)$.
 Note that for this particular parameter interval, the two eigenvalues do not intersect (see Figure~\ref{fig3}).
 From the plot one can see that also in this case the situation is not as naively expected: the first eigenvalue of the ROM is matching with the second eigenvalue of the FEM and the second eigenvalue of the ROM is matching with the third eigenvalue of the FEM.